-Jesse McKee is the Head of Strategy where he leads the Organization’s advancement, communications, research, and programming.
+- Jesse McKee is the Head of Strategy at 221A.
+He leads the Organization’s advancement, communications, research, and programming.
 From 2019-22, he is the lead investigator on 221A's Blockchains & Cultural Padlocks Research Initiative.
 From 2020-22, he is a member of the Downtown Vancouver Business Improvement Association's Policy Advisory Council.
 Previously, he was the Curator of Walter Phillips Gallery, The Banff Centre and the Exhibitions Curator, Western Front, Vancouver.
-In 2015, he was the co-curator, with Daina Augaitis, of Vancouver Special: Ambivalent Pleasures, the inaugural edition of a civic triennial exhibition at the Vancouver Art Gallery in 2017.
-As a curatorial resident he has worked with Things that can happen, Hong Kong and Tranzit.org, Romania.
+In 2017, he was the co-curator, with Daina Augaitis, of Vancouver Special: Ambivalent Pleasures, the inaugural edition of a civic triennial exhibition at the Vancouver Art Gallery.
+As a curatorial resident, he has worked with Things that can happen, Hong Kong and Tranzit.org, Romania.
 McKee served as a juror for the Sobey Art Award and was a member of the Canada Council for the Art’s Asia Pacific Delegation.
 He has written essays and reviews for Canadian Art, C Magazine, Fillip, Border Crossings, Kaleidoscope, and Cura.
-His recent catalogue essay, Surreal Ghosts and Neuroplastic Ancestors, focuses on Julia Feyrer and Tamara Henderson’s filmmaking, and the neuroplastic effects of Vancouver’s economic enclosure over the past decade, published by the Morris and Helen Belkin Art Gallery, University of British Columbia and Institute for Contemporary Art, University of Pennsylvania.
+His recent catalogue essay, Surreal Ghosts and Neuroplastic Ancestors correlates Julia Feyrer and Tamara Henderson’s filmmaking with the neuroplastic effects of Vancouver’s economic enclosure over the past decade; published by the Morris and Helen Belkin Art Gallery, University of British Columbia and Institute for Contemporary Art, University of Pennsylvania. firstname.lastname@example.org

 - Blockchain@UBC is a multidisciplinary research cluster focusing on blockchain technology as a central component in investigating the broader research question “How can emerging technologies be leveraged to benefit Canadians?”
 Engage in both research and education to advance the design, development, and adoption of blockchain technologies, the cluster’s initiatives bring academics and industry partners together to explore pressing issues and advance the emergence of Blockchain technologies.
 Teaching initiatives span undergraduate, graduate, and executive levels to advance the knowledge and qualifications of students and professionals interested in blockchain technologies